 » Windows and 64-bit Java

-A 64-bit browser is required to run 64-bit Oracle Java on Mac OS X. Chrome 64-bit for Mac is in beta.
+A 64-bit browser is required to run 64-bit Oracle Java on Mac OS X. Chrome 64-bit for Mac became available with Chrome Version 39.
 For more information, see 64-bit Chrome (blog.chromium.org).

 Starting with Chrome version 35, NPAPI (Netscape Plug-in API) support was removed for the Linux platform.
 For more information, see Chrome and NPAPI (blog.chromium.org).